The Weston Democratic Town Committee is pleased to present our 2021 candidates.

 JOHN T. DEMBISHACK – Police Commission

 John has been a Weston resident since 2009 and is a lifelong registered Democrat.
 He joined the Weston Volunteer Fire Department shortly after moving to town and completed CT Firefighter I and II training, while also spending time as a first responder with Weston EMS.
 He served two terms on the Fire Department’s Executive Committee as Secretary.
 As a seasoned IT professional, John leads a dynamic team at CT-based consulting firm Flagship Networks where he is Director of Professional Services & Technology.
-John and his wife Ali have two young children, Charlotte, 5 and Colin, 2, and look forward to joining the Weston Public School community this fall.
+John and his wife Ali have two young children, a 5 year old daughter who began Kindergarten at Hurlbutt Elementary this fall, and a 2 year old son.

 John has spent over 20 years as a first responder and understands first hand high pressure emergency situations.
 He first joined a volunteer fire department in college and enjoys being able to give back and help his community.